 - 1. Athletes participating in an NHIAA sponsored post-season activities must have a school-designated supervisor in attendance at any such event.
 The high school principal must authorize the school-designated supervisor, and the athlete must present such authorization to the event director prior to participation.
 The school designated adult supervisor must be at the tournament site prior to the official start of the tournament.
 Otherwise, the student-athlete(s) assigned to the supervisor will not be allowed to participate. - 2.
 There will be no restrictions to playing or walking the tournament course the day preceding and the day of the team and individual tournaments as a practice round.
 Players shall be responsible for securing practice rounds on their own. - 3.
 Players will be responsible for providing their own refreshments at the state tournament. - 4.
 The NHIAA Golf Tournament will be conducted under the rules of the United States Golf Association, subject to any established local rule or rules. - 5.
 Decisions regarding tournament rules and policies shall be made by the Tournament Committee, which will be determined by the Tournament Director.
 All decisions of the Tournament Committee are final. - 6.
 All players must appear on time at the starting place assigned to them.
 On the second day of the tournament, any player who arrives late will incur a two (2) stroke penalty, up to five (5) minutes after their tee-off time.
-Any player arriving five (5) minutes or later, after their tee-off time will be disqualified. - 7.
-Unofficial markers will be utilized at the state tournament to be positioned every three holes.
+Any player arriving five (5) minutes or later, after their tee-off time will be disqualified. - Unofficial markers will be utilized at the state tournament to be positioned every three holes.
 Athletes will be required to report their scores to these unofficial markers during their round.
 NOTE: Markers will be assigned by the NHGA.
 In the event additional markers are needed, Golf Committee Members would be utilized followed by volunteer coaches. - 8.
-Tee marker and hole locations are the sole responsibility of the NHGA through communication with the Tournament Committee. - 9.
+After a player has finished their round, they MUST proceed directly to the scoring area.
+Players should verify scores with tournament officials or via live scoreboards.
+Any player leaving the scoring area is deemed to have returned an official score.
+No alterations can be made to a scorecard after leaving the scoring area.
+The scoring area will be defined by the Tournament Committee and communicated to players and coaches prior to the round. - 9.
+Tee marker and hole locations are the sole responsibility of the NHGA through communication with the Tournament Committee. - 10.
 FIFTY/FIFTY (50/50) RAFFLES...Fifty/Fifty drawings are permitted by the New Hampshire Interscholastic Athletic Association (NHIAA); at the site of an NHIAA member school hosting any round of an NHIAA tournament event (s).
 Fifty-fifty raffles will not be permitted at "neutral sites" that are not NHIAA Member School sites.

-10. Tournament Selection
+11. Tournament Selection